Farragut North station: Station layout

 Farragut North station features unique architecture not seen in other stations throughout the system.
 Its mezzanine stretches across more of the platform and is longer than most, with an open depression looking onto the platform in the middle.
 There are two elevated mezzanines that serve different escalators and exits.
 Special buttress-like structures support these stretches of the mezzanine.
 The low, flat ceiling at the west end was built to accommodate a proposed freeway ramp to Interstate 66, which was never built.

-South of this station, a non-revenue track diverges from the outbound track that connects with the outbound track on the shared Orange/Blue/Silver Line tracks between Farragut West and McPherson Square station.
+South of this station, a non-revenue track diverges from the outbound track that connects with the outbound track on the shared Orange/Blue/Silver Line tracks between Farragut West and McPherson Square.

 Pulse is a 2013 sculpture by Jefre Manuel, installed at the station's Connecticut Avenue and K Street, NW entrance.
 It is mounted to the wall at the Connecticut Avenue and K Street, NW entrance.
 The installation is made of acrylic resin tile.
 It was funded by the Golden Triangle BID and DC Commission on the Arts and Humanities.